Goodbye goodwill as European firms pay high price for M&A

 RALLYING CRY

-Franco-American telecom equipment firm Alcatel-Lucent is stinging from its $13.4 billion merger in 2006, which delivered fewer synergies than expected.
+Franco-American telecom equipment firm Alcatel-Lucent ALUA.PA is stinging from its $13.4 billion (£8.5 billion) merger in 2006, which delivered fewer synergies than expected.
 Its goodwill stands at 4.3 billion euros for a 3 billion market value.

-Many of the worst market cap to book value ratios sit in the banking sector, with 15 percent for Portugal's Banco Comercial Portugues, 24 percent for Italy's Banco Popolare and 29 percent for Unione di Banche Italiane.

-Miner Rio Tinto this month sacked chief executive Tom Albanese and revealed a $14 billion writedown almost entirely on the value of his two most significant acquisitions, the Alcan aluminium group and Mozambican coal.

 "It is really simple.
 Big acquisitions, especially big acquisitions at big premiums, are really dangerous.
 We've known it for years," one of Rio's 15 largest investors told Reuters.